Spirit – Practice – Drums – BT2

 Verify they have a music stand with a light (if a dimly lit stage)!
 Bring clothes pins just in case they have wind blowing around!

 Your drum charts plus several pencils with erasers, because invariably others will need them to mark their music too!
-Even though you hopefully had practiced your charts so much that you don’t need to look at them but can now just focus on worshipping the Lord, the Worship-Team may very well change the charts, and so to “become all things to all people, that by all means I might save some” (1 Corinthians 9:22), you will need to mark your charts with the changes so you can practice them at home!
+Even though you hopefully had practiced your charts so much that you don’t need to look at them but can now just focus on feeling the music or worshipping the Lord, the Band may very well change the charts, and so to “become all things to all people, that by all means I might save some” (1 Corinthians 9:22), you will need to mark your charts with the changes so you can practice them at home!

 A drum lug-adjusting key used for removing drum pedal beaters and fine tuning their kit.